 This large distinctive species was once thought to be extinct in the UK until it was rediscovered in Dartmoor in 1994.
-Until recently, this rare and globally threatened species was seemingly confined to just handful of UK sites in Devon and Cornwall.
-In 2012, however, a local resident found the beetle in a woodpile in his garage!
-After contacting Buglife the specimen was confirmed to be the Blue ground beetle and subsequent surveys found it to be present in the nearby Coed Maesmelin – an ancient oak woodland owned and managed by the Woodland Trust (Coed Cadw) in Skewen, Neath Port Talbot.
+This rare and globally threatened species was seemingly confined to just handful of UK sites in Devon and Cornwall; however in 2012, a Neath Port Talbot resident found the beetle in a woodpile in his garage!
+After contacting Buglife the specimen was confirmed to be the Blue Ground Beetle and subsequent surveys found it to be present in the nearby Coed Maesmelin – an ancient oak woodland owned and managed by the Woodland Trust (Coed Cadw) in Skewen, Neath Port Talbot.
 Until its discovery at Coed Maesmelin, it had never been recorded in Wales!

-The Blue ground beetle project aims to conserve the natural heritage of the Blue ground beetle and the long-term protection of its ancient woodland habitat in Coed Maesmelin.
-By delivering targeted habitat management work, more favourable habitat conditions for Blue ground beetle will be created at Coed Maesmelin, allowing the population of this extremely rare beetle to increase.
+The Welsh Blue Ground Beetle project aims to conserve the natural heritage of the Blue Ground Beetle and the long-term protection of its ancient woodland habitat in Coed Maesmelin.
+By delivering targeted habitat management work, more favourable habitat conditions for Blue Ground Beetle will be created at Coed Maesmelin, allowing the population of this extremely rare beetle to increase.

 The project will also deliver: